DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 - [Helm v3](https://helm.sh/docs/intro/install/)
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)
-- Access to an Operational Decision Manager Product
+- Access to an Operational Decision Manager product
 - A CNCF Kubernetes cluster
 - An admin Okta account

 ### Create an Okta account

 First, sign up for [a free Okta developer account](https://www.okta.com/free-trial/customer-identity/) that provides access for up to 1k monthly active users.
-However, you can skip this section if you already have one.
+You can skip this section of course if you already have one.

 # Configure Okta instance for ODM (Part 1)

 In this section we will explain how to:

-- Manage group and user
+- Manage group and users
 - Setup an application
-- Configure the default Authorization Server
+- Configure the default Authorization server

 ## Manage group and user

-First create an group which will contain ODM administrators.
+First create a group which will contain ODM administrators.
 It will be referenced as OKTA_ODM_GROUP later in this article:

 * Menu Directory / Groups
   * Click Add Group button